-This is exactly why greater focus should have been placed on mental health, from the offset, with prior knowledge to responses.
+This is exactly why the greater focus should have been placed on mental health, from the offset, with prior knowledge to responses.

 Covid-19 – the pandemic on Mental Health

 Covid-19 as a whole has generated many negative uncontrollable results.
-However, for those suffering mentally, there are a number of factors which have heightened suffering, all caused by the direct results of regulations and the characteristics of the virus.
+However, for those suffering mentally, there are a number of factors that have heightened suffering, all caused by the direct results of regulations and the characteristics of the virus.